Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After entering the doors, you are directed to the ticket office.
 Don't forget to get your first stamp (sello) here for your Camino de Santiago!
 My husband did not have his pilgrim's passport with him, so we had to hurry and go back to get the stamp before the cathedral closed at 7 p.m.
 You can also buy a Credential (the pilgrim's passport) here if you do not yet have one.

-You can purchase an audio guide for a few euros more, for a complete, self-guided tour.
+Your entrance ticket includes an audio guide for a self-guided tour.
 The entire tour takes a few hours, so make sure you give yourself enough time for this.

 Once inside the grand nave to the cathedral, the sights are breathtaking.
 Here is the central nave and the gloriously ornate altar.

 I took so many photos of the altar!
-Here is a close-up of the carvings, top and center.
+Here is a close-up of the carvings.
 The amount of human effort it took to produce each scene is quite astounding.

 The side altars in the cathedral are almost as magnificent as the central.
 The one shown is of a female saint, which one, I am not sure.
 Also shown is one of the ever present images of St. James, or Santiago, as he is seen in pilgrim garb on a colonnade in the cathedral.